Bug #480

 From what I can tell, the diacritics are represented differently.

-#3 Updated by Luke Murphey almost 12 years ago
+#3 Updated by Luke Murphey about 12 years ago

 I tried normalizing the Unicode using all four forms of unistr (http://docs.python.org/2/library/unicodedata.html; none worked.

-#4 Updated by Luke Murphey almost 12 years ago
+#4 Updated by Luke Murphey about 12 years ago

 The issue is that the data in the database must be normalized